 Assume your network can handle increased traffic during an emergency.
 VPN usage can spike from a normal 20 percent to 80 percent or more capacity usage when workers are trying to access the corporate network remotely.

 Overlook other networks services, such as external DNS or SMPT servers.
 Contract with a second ISP or other service provider to back up these systems.

 Forgo simulating real-life incidents and have independent reviews and observers when testing the execution of your plan.
 Otherwise, you’ll never really know it or you team will do what you need them to do.

 Wait after testing your plan to examine detailed logs.
 Identify procedural errors, eliminate those errors and re-test the changed procedures.
 Incorporate the changes into the recovery plan, revising all documents.

 Neglect to update your plan whenever business alignments shift, there are new sites or building layouts, vendors change or are added, or you conclude a merger or acquisition.

-To get started on your DR plan — or ensure what you have is best suited for your organization, contact US Signal for your free DR assessment by clicking here.
+To get started on your DR plan — or ensure what you have is best suited for your organization, contact US Signal for your free DR assessment.
 Or, call 866.2.
 SIGNAL or email us at [email protected] to set up a time to discuss your DR or other IT infrastructure and services needs.